 If you have questions about fieldwork education and would like to arrange a site visit (in-person or virtual), please contact us to register your interest, we will be in touch with you to finalize the arrangements.

 A comprehensive manual to provide students and fieldwork educators with detailed information on fieldwork policies, expectations of roles and responsibilities, and fieldwork evaluation.
 Educators will find useful sections on communicating with students, preparing for the placement, and HR policies and procedures (e.g., dress code, sickness).

 You will be sent the Competency-Based Fieldwork Evaluation form when you are matched with a student.
 The evaluation form is to be completed by the fieldwork educator and the student at the midterm and final stages of the placement.

-This form should be emailed back to the Fieldwork Assistant at the end of the placement.
+This form should be emailed back to the fieldwork office at the end of the placement.

 Recommended Activities for Placements

 A description of the five levels of placement that are part of the Master of Occupational Therapy program.